kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 - [ ] Deploy MySQL instances in each Region.
 Deploy an Application Load Balancer in front of MySQL to reduce the load on the primary instance

-- [ ] Migrate the database to an Amazon Aurora global database in MySQL compatibility mode.
+- [x] Migrate the database to an Amazon Aurora global database in MySQL compatibility mode.
 Configure read replicas in ap-southeast- 2

 ----

-Answer: 4
+Answer:

+- [x] Migrate the database to an Amazon Aurora global database in MySQL compatibility mode.
+Configure read replicas in ap-southeast- 2

 **Explanation:**